Networking

 The emulators use a public DNS service by default.
 If you want to access internal resources using your internal DNS

-server then you can set dns ipv4 addresses using the --dns-server
+server then you can set dns ipv4 addresses using the --dns-server option.
+The servers don’t need to be world-readable,

 with an egress tunnel they can be any DNS server your CI machine has access to.